wednesdayayay/Scrawl/README.md

 mouse + MIDI
 mouse XY is used for most positioning
-    [Mouse MIDI] can also be used for more of an etcher sketch kind of feel
+    -[Mouse MIDI] can also be used for more of an etcher sketch kind of feel

-   left mouse button pressed(in [paint mode MIDI]) will draw onto the screen otherwise you will not see the "brush"
+  - left mouse button pressed(in [paint mode MIDI]) will draw onto the screen otherwise you will not see the "brush"

-   [MIDI mouse press] will imitate this behavior but since it is on a toggle (currently) you don't have to hold it down to paint
+   -[MIDI mouse press] will imitate this behavior but since it is on a toggle (currently) you don't have to hold it down to paint
-    [Mouse cursor] you can turn the mouse cursor on and off [fill MIDI] you can turn the fill on and off for the brush
+    -[Mouse cursor] you can turn the mouse cursor on and off -[fill MIDI] you can turn the fill on and off for the brush

-   right mouse button pressed will erase the screen to black or whatever color is currently being mixed via the (RGB background MIDI)
+   -right mouse button pressed will erase the screen to black or whatever color is currently being mixed via the (RGB background MIDI)
-    [MIDI erase] will also do the same
+   - [MIDI erase] will also do the same
-    [keyboard erase] will also do the same
+    -[keyboard erase] will also do the same

-  outside of paint mode you will always see the brush on the screen this is the spotlight mode
+  -outside of paint mode you will always see the brush on the screen this is the spotlight mode

-  [trans x,y,z] displaces your entire image (good for mirror mode)
+  -[trans x,y,z] displaces your entire image (good for mirror mode)

-   [brush MIDI] you can select from several different brushes
+   -[brush MIDI] you can select from several different brushes
     1.circle
         size
-        [cirres MIDI] changes the resolution of the circle [cirresnoise] turns on/off some jitter in the resolution (fun in paint mode)
+        -[cirres MIDI] changes the resolution of the circle [cirresnoise] turns on/off some jitter in the resolution (fun in paint mode)
     2.rectangle
         size,size2
     3.triangle